fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 <h4>1.7: unicafe step 2</h4>

-Expand your application so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (good: 1, neutral: 0, bad: -1) and the percentage of positive feedback.
+Expand your application so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (the feedback values are: good 1, neutral 0, bad -1) and the percentage of positive feedback.

 ![average and percentage positive screenshot feedback](../../images/1/14e.png)